Use the buttons below to get in touch, buy a class card or book a workshop.

 About David Collins

-‘I have been practising Yoga for over 25 years, and Ashtanga since 1999.
+‘I have been practising Yoga for over 30 years now.
 In 2002, having been teaching yoga part-time since 1994, I decided to devote myself fully to Yoga practice and study, and opened the Shala, Ashtanga Yoga Dublin, in Blackrock, Co.
 Dublin, Ireland.

-Lastly and most especially, I give thanks to Paula and Grace, who are my daily support and sustenance in life, and who teach me the true meaning of Yoga by allowing me to know love with every breath.
-Hari Om Tat Sat ‘
+Most especially, I give thanks to Paula and Grace, who are my daily support and sustenance in life, and who daily teach me the true meaning of Yoga by allowing me to know love with every breath.
+Hari Om Tat Sat

 About Paula Herbert

 Paula started yoga in 1989, but it wasn’t until 2002 when she took her first Ashtanga class that she was truly captivated by the transformative power of this ancient practice.
-She continued practising under the tutelage of David Collins, who she began assisting at Ashtanga Yoga Dublin in 2004 (and went on to marry in 2005!).
+She began teaching with David at Ashtanga Yoga Dublin in 2004, and travelled to India on a number of occasions to deepen her personal yoga practice.

 About Our Ethos